 So I created this applesauce recipe, for those who cannot tolerate the raw.
-It can absolutely be lacto-fermented after it has cooled!
-And it is beyond easy to do to!
-It will only take you about 10 minutes to get this recipe cooking in your crock pot, because you will leave the peels on the apples!
+It can absolutely be Lacto-fermented after it has cooled!
+And it is beyond easy to do too!
+It will only take you about 10 minutes to get this recipe cooking in your crockpot because you will leave the peels on the apples!

 - With an apple slicer and corer, slice and core your apples.